gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-* Now that we're paginating our data, we have a problem.
+* Unfortunately, paginating our data has introduced a new problem.

 The TodoMVC spec requires a Toggle button that toggles completion of the full list and a  "Clear Completed" button that deletes all completed todos.